yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

 RedBoot> baudrate -b 9600
 Baud rate will be changed to 9600 - update your settings }}}
 Change your terminal's serial port speed to 9600 (Minicom: Ctrl-A P E) and hit Enter to check it's working.
+Note that it may be necessary to wait for a confirmation message after changing the baudrate.

 Configure your PC as 192.168.84.9 and configure it with either a tftp server or http server containing the files from the bin/ directory.